shankarmsy/shankarmsy.github.io/stories/background.md

 - **For when I am Ready**

 	That day when I start to look out for interesting assignments in Data Science.
-For now, I need to get better.
+I'll worry about that when I am ready.
+For now, *I need to get better*.

 I hope you found atleast some of this article interesting.
 I will be excited to hear you comments and feedback about my mode of preparation and wish you the best in whatever you do!